Fee Categories and Definitions

 Division Technology Fees: This fee will support internet access demands in schools within the Division and enhance corresponding protections for students.
 Also contributes to the costs associated with software designed to enhance student learning such as (but not limited to) assistive technology software, self assessment tools, creative publishing and charting tools.

 Division Tuition Fees: Covers the cost of providing programing for non-funded students.

 Fees to Enhance Basic Instruction: These fees would include the services and supports, and materials that are not required to meet core learning outcomes at a basic level but that are provided to enhance the student’s learning opportunities.

-Activity Fees (Field Trips): Transportation, admission, accommodation, and other charges for field trips or special events (including in-school clinicians and presenters) usually associated with curriculum.
+Activity Fees (Student Excursions): Transportation, admission, accommodation, and other charges for student excursions or special events (including in-school clinicians and presenters) usually associated with curriculum.
 Additional examples include fees for swimming and inline skating.

 Alternative Program Fees: Amounts charged under Section 21(4) of the School Act, a program (not an individual course) that emphasizes a specific culture, religion, or subject matter or uses a particular teaching philosophy, including sports-related academies.